-Assessment reflects the University's Assessment Policy and NMC (2018) Standards for PreRegistration Nursing Programmes.
+Assessment reflects the University's Assessment Policy and NMC (2023) Part 3: Standards for pre-registration nursing programmes, with the apprenticeship routes mapped to the Nurse Degree (2018) Apprenticeship Standard.
 Assessment forms an integral part of the programme design and underpins authentic and holistic learning across the programme.
-It is planned across the programme to allow students to evidence achievement of core nursing knowledge, technical skills, and professional values.
+It is planned across the programme to allow students to evidence achievement of core nursing knowledge, technical skills, and professional values and behaviours.
 Assessment allows students to identify their progression and achievement towards becoming a confident, competent, autonomous practitioner.